 Prioritising definitive map order making

-We cannot immediately start work on every application that we receive, therefore we have a scheme for prioritising definitive map cases.
+We are unable to start work immediately on every application that we receive so we have a scheme for prioritising definitive map cases.

 Each criterion is scored out of 10 and will be assessed independently, without consideration as to how it might be affected by any other criteria.
 Weightings have been applied to reflect the relative importance of certain criteria.
 The overall effectiveness of the criteria will be kept under review.